 - Provide documentation.
 In its initial letter or in the course of its investigation, the Medical Board may request certain documents from you.
 You want to supply them, as well as any other documentation that supports your defense, promptly.

 If you have received a complaint from the Texas Medical Board, attorney Walt Taylor is here to answer your questions and advise you of your legal options.
-Call his office or fill out our online form to schedule your free consultation with Walt today.
+Contact him online or call the office directly at 817.380.4888 to schedule your free consultation with today.